briannaflynn/cellxgene_handlers/summary/README.md

 # Aggregate data processing and Normalization

-The following tables are samples, full size tables available on the Marcotte pods here: ```./CELxGENE/collections/aggregated_summary_tables/```
+The following tables are samples, full size tables available on the Marcotte pods here: ```./CELxGENE/collections/aggregated_summary_tables/```.
+See cellxgene manuscript and explorer documentation for additional details.

 **Removal of Duplicate Cells**